XiaoSong-CPE/XiaoSong-CPE.github.io/docs/englisch/ppt/Week_12-2.md

 > Why has there been much discussion on underdeveloped countries?
 What is the author's view on this issue?

+Because the underdeveloped countries are suffering many political and economic problems.

+It is a problem to be answered by experience and experiment.

 ## Question 5 (Lin Jiacheng & Jin Zhenxian)